 Frequently asked questions about Square’s recurring payments feature

 How much does it cost to set up recurring payments?

 Invoices are always free to send and there’s no cost for recurring payments.
 If customers pay securely online with a credit or debit card, you pay 2.9% + 30¢ per invoice.
 When customers authorize you to securely store a card on file, you pay just 3.5% + 15¢ and get paid even faster.

 How long does it take for the money to reach my bank account?

-Funds paid by invoice are deposited directly into your bank account in one to two business days.
+Funds paid by invoice are transferred directly into your bank account in one to two business days.
 That’s faster than leading competitors, which take anywhere from two to five days.
-If you need your funds immediately, try our Instant Deposit feature — your money will be in your bank account in less than a minute.
-Instant Deposit even works on the weekend and costs just an additional 1% of the total deposit amount.
+If you need your funds immediately, try our instant transfer feature — your money will be in your bank account in less than a minute.
+Instant transfer even works on the weekend and costs just an additional 1% of the total transfer amount.

 Can I set up recurring payments to go out monthly?